The Steinberg representation is irreducible: Unipotent groups and positive actions

-The space of regular functions on $\bU(k)$ can be decomposed into a direct sum of $1$-dimensional subspaces spanned by weight functions, and the $\bbG_m$-action on $\bU$ extends to $\overline{\bbG}_m$ if and only if there are no nonzero weight functions of negative weight.
+Since $\bbG_m$ acts algebraically and linearly on $R$, as a vector space $R$ decomposes into a direct sum of $1$-dimensional subspaces spanned by weight functions (see the beginning\footnote{One might worry that there could be an issue since $R$ is an infinite-dimensional vector space, but the references given in \S \ref{section:weightspositive} apply in this level of generality.
+In fact, it follows from algebraicity that $R$ is a union of finite-dimensional subrepresentations.} of \S \ref{section:weightspositive}).
+The $\bbG_m$-action on $R$ extends to $\overline{\bbG}_m$ if and only if there are no nonzero weight functions of negative weight: the point is that just like in the case where $\dim(\bU) = 1$, this implies that \eqref{eqn:regularweight} also makes sense for $t=0$.